wmbusmeters/wmbusmeters/README.md

 You can use several ids using `id=1111111,2222222,3333333` or you can listen to all meters of a certain type `id=*` or you can suffix with star `id=8765*` to match all meters with a given prefix.
+If you supply at least one positive match rule, then you can add negative match rules as well.
+For example `id=*,!2222*` which will match all meter ids, except those that begin with 2222.

 If you are running on a Raspberry PI with flash storage and you relay the data to another computer using a shell command (mosquitto_pub or curl or similar) then you might want to remove